5/8/2024

 Operator

 Thank you.
-Once again, please press star one should be able to ask a question.
+Once again, please press star 1 should you wish to ask a question.
 Your next question is from David Palmer from Evercore.
 Please ask your question.

 speaker